akokare/DataFetcher/README.md

 6.Use indexing or the cell() sheet method with row and column keyword arguments.

-Get a Cell object.
+7.Get a Cell object.

-Read the Cell object’s value attribute.
+8.Read the Cell object’s value attribute.